-If the Directory Proxy Server is not running (and is not in the process of starting up or shutting down) and there are no other tools like restore or import-ldif running that could prevent the server from being started, and the server still believes that it is running, then it is possible that a previously-held lock was not properly released.
+If the Directory Proxy Server is not running (and is not in the process of starting up or shutting down) and there are no other tools running that could prevent the server from being started, and the server still believes that it is running, then it is possible that a previously-held lock was not properly released.
 In that case, you can try removing all of the files in the locks directory before attempting to start the server.